kdave/kdave.github.io/linux-crypto-blake2s/index.md

 The BLAKE2 algorithm is out for some time, yet there's no port to linux crypto API.
-The recent push of WireGuard would add it to linux kernel, but using a diffent API (zinc) than the existing one.
+The recent push of WireGuard would add it to linux kernel, but using a different API (zinc) than the existing one.
 I haven't explored zinc, I assume there will be a way to use it from inside kernel, but this would need another layer to switch the APIs according to the algorithm.

 As btrfs is going to use more hashing algos, we are in the process of selection.
 One of the contenders is BLAKE2, though everybody would have a different suggestion.
 In order to test it, a port is needed.
-Which basicaly is a glue code between the linux crypto API and the BLAKE2 implementation.
+Which basically is a glue code between the linux crypto API and the BLAKE2 implementation.

 I'm not going to reimplement crypto or anything, so the the default